Alzarath/AFModCompiler/README.md

 ## Expectations

 A mod project is expected to follow a specific directory and file sturcture.
+No singular file or directory is required, but included directories and files must be named appropriately for everything to function.

 ```
 project_directory/